newle/newle.github.io/14bc kendar‘s Language School.md

 4.20
 the other day I noticed that I was driving around with the parking brake on.
 It's a wonder that the car could even move.

+4.21
+If you have a bone to pick with a person, tell it to his face instead of saying things behind his back.